-The TestResults.io designer has been create in order to help the software developers and testers in designing robust and easy to maintain test models.
+The TestResults.io designer was created in order to help software developers and testers in designing robust and easy to maintain test models.
 The Designer together with the TestResults.io engine allows you to build a test model based on the images and text displayed on the Subject Under Test (SUT).
-Any steps which is being done in a manual test case can be easily replaced by a step created with TestResults.io
+Any step which is being done in a manual test case can be easily replaced by a step created with TestResults.io

-Keep in mind that the Designer is not a capture and reply tool and does require basic C# coding skills in order to create your test model and write your test cases.
+Keep in mind that the Designer is not a capture and replay tool and does require basic C# coding skills in order to create your test model and write your test cases.

-The Test Case as well as the Test Model are developed locally on the test engineers/automation engineers PC.
+The Test Case as well as the Test Model are developed locally on the test / automation engineers PC.
 The execution of the test case (hosting) is done locally however the test case itself is executed on the desired dedicated test environment.

 The TestResults.io engine allows you to identify objects on the screen in two different ways:

-The designer allows you to take images of the controls of Subject Under Test.
+The designer allows you to take images of the UI controls in the Subject Under Test.
 Those images are afterwards used within the code you write so that you can interact or observe the SUT.
 The details of taking images and coding will be presented in the next chapters however from a high level overview it looks as follows.

 We take an image with the Designer e.g.